-Inclusive Curricula and Classrooms
+Innovative and Collaborative Curricula and Classrooms

-Classroom observations, Candidate Statements, and other aspects of Teaching Portfolios should demonstrate that candidates are utilizing evidence-based methods such as universal design principles to meet the needs of all learners, including those from traditionally unrepresented backgrounds.
-Further information on inclusive pedagogies is available at https://diversity.arizona.edu/creating-inclusive-classrooms.
+Classroom observations, Candidate Statements, and other aspects of Teaching Portfolios should demonstrate that candidates are utilizing evidence-based methods to meet the needs of all learners.
+Further information on pedagogies is available at facultyaffairs.arizona.edu.